follow up email after interview

 I sincerely appreciate the time and effort you took to speak with me throughout the interview process for the [Job Title] role.
 Meeting with you and the team reinforced my enthusiasm for joining [Company Name] and contributing to [specific team goal or project].

-If there are any additional steps I can take or further information needed, please let me know.
+If there are any additional steps I can take or if further information is needed, please let me know.
 I look forward to your decision and hope to have the opportunity to work together.

 Best regards,